 BEFORE YOU LEAVE HOME – fitness to ride and equipment:

 1: Fitness to ride.
 If you have ANY doubts about your health or suitability for exertion, see your GP.
 If you feel unwell on a ride, stop and tell others around you.
 If you are taking essential medication, let other riders know and/or use wrist or neck tags.
 If you have any allergies, please let us know.
 Use a heart rate monitor and study your data from time to time.

 2: Visibility.
 Do not wear black or dark clothing on a road ride.
 Even on a sunny day, in shadows, you are invisible.
 Forget fashion, dress to be seen.
 Use flashing lights in all conditions to increase the chances that motorists will see you in good time.
 Even better, fit a camera/light combo such as the Cycliq ‘Fly 6’ rear or ‘Fly 12’ front: cycliq.com

 3: Crash helmets are compulsory on all Oxted CC rides.
 Make sure you fit your crash helmet correctly.
 If it gets damaged, replace it.

 4: Safe bike.
 Check your bike thoroughly and frequently.
 Check the brake pads and rims.
 If your bike is dropped or crashed, check it carefully or have it inspected by an expert.
 Sometimes slow punctures appear overnight, check your tyre pressures before you ride.
 Tri bars may be fitted but not to be used during group riding.
 Be familiar with the use of pedal cleats.
 A winter bike with full length mudguards is a good idea and a courtesy to other riders in wet weather.
 British Cycling advice on checking your bike: HERE

 5: Clothing essentials.
-Gloves or mitts matter, the slowest tumble onto gravel can cause injury.
+Gloves or mitts are essential, the slowest tumble onto gravel can be very painful.
 Eye protection is essential, an insect or grit in your eye could cause a crash.
-Carry a rain jacket, even if rain isn’t forecast; if you’re stranded, you’ll be warmer with a rain jacket or gilet.
+Carry a rain jacket, even if rain isn’t forecast – if you’re stranded, you’ll be warmer with a rain jacket or gilet.
 If in doubt, wear too much, you can always take it off.